animir/node-rate-limiter-flexible/README.md

 ## node-rate-limiter-flexible

 Flexible rate limiter with Redis as broker allows to control requests rate in cluster or distributed environment.
-Backed on native Promises
+Backed on native Promises.
 It uses fixed window to limit requests.

 ## Installation